ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update1.md

 - Been introduced to the metajam R package (created by data scientists fromNCEAS), which is used for downloading and reading metadata

 ##### Below are some examples of visualizations we created after exploring the palmerpenguins package.
+A scatterplot showing the relationship between penguin body mass and flipper length
 ![p](https://github.com/karenezhao/ucsb-ds-capstone-2021.github.io/blob/main/ucsb_ds_capstone_projects_2021/projects/nceas/update1image1.png?raw=true)

 A scatterplot of bill depth versus bill length for Adelie penguins